-Having troubles falling asleep?
-Sleep troubles may indicate deeper troubles with your nutrient status.
+Having trouble falling asleep?
+Sleep problems may indicate deeper troubles with your nutrient status.

-Likewise, despite over two-thirds of the U.S. population being overweight or obese, malnutrition remains a key problem in many areas.
+Likewise, despite over two-thirds of the U.S. population being overweight or obese, malnutrition and nutrient deficiencies remain key problems in many areas.
+(5)

-Research has found that many popular health diet trends actually may actually exacerbate, not improve, the dieter’s risk of micronutrient deficiency.
+Research has found that many popular health diet trends may actually exacerbate, not improve, the dieter’s risk of micronutrient deficiencies.

 Optimizing nutrient status may help optimize sleep patterns—and vice versa.

-In this guide, we cover the relationship between nutrients and sleep quality, including a list of the Best Vitamins for Insomnia and Sleep Deprivation.
+In this guide, we cover the relationship between nutrients and sleep quality, including how optimizing vitamin intake can improve sleep patterns, as well as providing a list of the Best Vitamins for Insomnia and Sleep Deprivation.

 All you need to do is keep reading!